-When you join one of OneShare Health’s nationwide health sharing ministry Programs, you gain access to a Sharing Community that trusts God, embraces compassionate care, and loves Christian health care cost sharing.
+When you join OneShare Health, our health sharing ministry Programs provide access to a Sharing Community that trusts God, embraces compassionate care, and loves Christian health care cost sharing.
 At OneShare Health, we are 100% committed to providing our Members with an unparalleled experience because, at the end of the day, what is a health sharing ministry without its amazing Members?
 Join our Family now, and experience the OneShare difference.

 According to Dr. Atul Nakhasi, a physician from the LA Surge Hospital, “One thing we can unleash on this global pandemic right now is our body's ability to beat the flu” (ABC News).
 In fact, the CDC estimates that if we improve flu shot rates by just 5 percent, we would avoid nearly 483,000 flu infections: “That extra 5% is the most measurable impact we can have on COVID right now,” said Dr. Nakhasi.

 Several years ago, the influenza pandemic of 1918 took a devastating toll on humanity.
 It’s estimated to have infected 500 million people, taking the lives of between 17 million and 50 million, making it one of the deadliest pandemics in human history.
 Fortunately, years of medical advancement have made the common flu more of a nuisance than a guaranteed death certificate.